Eagle Crest Resort

-Eagle Crest Resort is a destination resort complex in the U.S. state of Oregon.
-The resort has a large hotel, a conference center, three golf courses, and three major housing developments each with multiple subdivisions.
+Eagle Crest is a census-designated place in the U.S. state of Oregon.
+It is a resort area with a hotel, conference center, three golf courses, and three major housing developments each with multiple subdivisions.
 The resort is located west of Redmond in Central Oregon.
 The development covers 1700 acre on the east slopes of Cline Buttes running eastward to the Deschutes River plus a separate area on the northwest side of the butte.

-The resort and the area around it is classified as the Eagle Crest census-designated place (CDP) and had a residential population of 1,696 at the 2010 census.
+The resort and the area around had a residential population of 1,696 at the 2010 census.
+The 2020 census count was 2,761.

 Geography

 Eagle Crest is located 6 mi west of Redmond on west side of the Deschutes River.
 The Eagle Crest property includes the lower slope of Cline Butte on the eastern side, extending approximately one and a half miles to the Deschutes River, and one and a half miles north to south with Oregon Highway 126 as the northern boundary.
 The resort's main entrance is just off the Cline Falls Highway, approximately one mile south of Highway 126.
 In addition to the resort's main area east of Cline Butte, there is a large, separate parcel of Eagle Crest property northwest of the butte.
 This area has an entrance road connecting it directly to Highway 126.
 In total, Eagle Crest covers 1700 acre.

 The Eagle Crest CDP covers the area of the resort and surrounding land for a total area of 39.4 sqkm, all of it land.

 The portion of Eagle Crest east of Cline Butte is located on the Matson Plateau.
 This area is generally flat with gentle swales sloping gradually down hill to the east until it reaches the edge of the Deschutes River canyon.
 Most of the area, around Cline Butte, including all of Eagle Crest, is western juniper woodland.
 In addition to juniper, there are also some native stands of lodgepole pine in the area.
 The area's ground cover is dominated by bitterbrush, sagebrush, gray rabbitbrush, and other high desert plants.
 The plateau ends at the cliff edge just above the Deschutes River.
 The river flows through a deep canyon with 100 ft high basalt cliffs on both sides.
 Eagle Crest owns approximately one and a half miles of Deschutes River frontage on the west bank.